brentewood/AlphaMaderaChat/README.md

 # AI Chat Application

-A command-line chat application that supports multiple AI providers (Claude, OpenAI, Grok) with persistent chat history and configurable settings.
+A command-line chat application that supports multiple AI providers (Claude, OpenAI, Grok, Gemini) with persistent chat history and configurable settings.
 This application is provided courtesy of AlphaMadera, LLC (https://alphamadera.com), and is not intended for production use.

 ## Purpose